- Community Development

 Who Can Apply?

 Property owners, licensed contractors, the tenant of a building or a unit and the owner’s agent (with written permission from the owner) may apply for permits.
-You can mail your application package or bring it to:
+Apply online using the ELM Portal, mail your application package or bring it to:

 Department of Building Inspection